crossplane/docs/content/knowledge-base/guides/troubleshoot.md

     provider-aws-a2e16ca2fc1a   True      1          crossplane/provider-aws:v0.29.0   Active                               19d
     ```

-    When you describe the object, you will find that many objects are managed by this same object.
+    When you describe the object, you find all CRDs managed by this object.

     ```bash
     kubectl describe providerrevision provider-aws-a2e16ca2fc1a